Starting web development is easy: you create a file called

 .msi installation wizard is available from the Apache download page.
 This option is certainly recommended for novice users or perhaps those installing Apache for the first time.

 Manual installation offers several benefits:

-- backing up, reinstalling, or moving the web server can be achieved in seconds (see 8 Tips for Surviving PC Failure)
+- Backing up, reinstalling, or moving the web server can be achieved in seconds.

-We are going to use the unofficial Windows binary from Apache Lounge.
-This version has performance and stability improvements over the official Apache distribution, although I am yet to notice a significant difference.
-However, it is provided as a manually installable ZIP file from www.apachelounge.com/download/
+We’re going to use the unofficial Windows binary from Apache Lounge.
+This version has performance and stability improvements over the official Apache distribution, although I’m yet to notice a significant difference.
+However, it’s provided as a manually installable ZIP file from www.apachelounge.com/download/.

 You should also download and install the Windows C++ runtime from Microsoft.com.
 You may have this installed already, but there is no harm installing it again.